xxxnell/how-do-vits-work/README.md

 <img src="resources/vit/summary.png" style="width:70%;">
 </p>

 But why do Vision Transformers work that way?
-Our recent paper, ["Blurs Behaves Like Ensembles: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness (ICML 2022)"](https://arxiv.org/abs/2105.12639) ([code and summary](https://github.com/xxxnell/spatial-smoothing)), shows that even a simple (non-trainable) 2 ✕ 2 box blur filter has the same properties.
-Spatial smoothings improve accuracy, uncertainty, and robustness simultaneously by *ensembling* spatially nearby feature maps of CNNs and flattening loss landscapes.
-MSA is not simply generalized Conv, but rather a generalized (trainable) blur filter that complements Conv.
+Our recent paper, ["Blurs Behaves Like Ensembles: Spatial Smoothings to Improve Accuracy, Uncertainty, and Robustness (ICML 2022)"](https://arxiv.org/abs/2105.12639) ([code and summary](https://github.com/xxxnell/spatial-smoothing) :octocat:, [poster](https://github.com/xxxnell/spatial-smoothing-storage/blob/master/resources/blurs_behave_like_ensembles_poster_icml2022.pdf)), shows that even a simple (non-trainable) 2 ✕ 2 box blur filter has the same properties.
+Spatial smoothings improve accuracy, uncertainty, and robustness simultaneously by *ensembling* spatially nearby feature maps of CNNs and flattening loss landscapes, and self-attentions can be deemed as trainable importance-weighted ensembles of feature maps.
+In conclusion, MSA is not simply generalized Conv, but rather a generalized (trainable) blur filter that complements Conv.
 Please check it out!